cloud-apim/otoroshi-plugin-moesif/readme.md

 # Cloud APIM Moesif otoroshi plugin

 ## Prerequisites

-In order to use the 'Moesif' plugin you have to enable the `Apikeys` plugin on the route.
+In order to use the `Moesif` plugin you have to enable the `Apikeys` plugin on the route.

 Firstly, go to your otoroshi UI.